-Pest Control Operators Continuing Instruction Course is Dec.
+Pest control operators continuing instruction course is Dec.
 1

+The program provided by the ISU Extension and Outreach Pesticide Safety Education Program (PSEP) can be seen at office locations across Iowa.

-The local attendance site is Fayette County Extension, 218 South Main St. Fayette.
+The local attendance site is Tripoli.
 Preregistration may be required.
 Walk-ins are not guaranteed admission.
 Walk-ins on the day of the program will only be admitted if room allows.

 The course runs from 9 to 11:30 a.m.
 The registration fee is $60 on or before Nov.
 24 and $70 after Nov.
-24. To register or to obtain additional information about the CIC, contact Deb Kahler at the ISU Extension and Outreach Fayette County office at 563-425-3331.
+24. To register or to obtain additional information about the CIC, contact Tammy Curley at the ISU Extension and Outreach Bremer County office at 319-882-4275 or tcurley@iastate.edu.

 The course will provide continuing instruction credit for commercial pesticide applicators certified in categories 7A (General Household Pest), 7B (Termite), and 8 (Public Health).
 The course will cover topics such as: Application equipment use, maintenance, and calibration; safe application techniques, including reduction of off-target movement and drift; and category-specific pests, pest management and pesticides.